How to prepare for WSU Online Programs

 Application and Registration

-Wichita State Online has a priority deadline to help students speed up the application and enrollment process.
+Wichita State Online has a priority deadline to help you speed up the application and enrollment process.
 This includes meeting with your advisor, creating a plan of study and registering for classes.

 - Fall Semester: July 1